-6.4.2.
+5.4.2.
 Emulated drives

 Option Emu Drive 1 Device ID Set device number for first emulated drive.
 This option can not be changed while a disk image is mounted.
-Drive 1 write protect Enable write protection for first emulated drive.
 Emu Drive 2 Device ID Set device number for second emulated drive.
 This option can not be changed while a disk image is mounted.
-Drive 2 write protect Enable write protection for second emulated drive.
 Update mounted images Set whether the menu should ask to update mounted image, or never or always update them automatically.
 IEC bus connection Choose whether the IEC bus of the emulated drive is connected internally or only to the breakout cable (use this if you want to use the Chameleon as a standalone drive emulator).
 Real C64 IEC bus Enable / disable the C64's IEC bus.
 SX-64 users may use this to "disconnect" the internal drive.
 Reset emulated Drives Send a reset to all emulated IEC devices.

-6.4.3.
+5.4.3.
 Cartridges and Memory Expansions

-Option MMC64 Enable MMC64 emulation. default Cartridge Set default cartridge slot used by "reset with cartridge" and with "browser exec setup" set to "custom" Cartridge Type Slot 1 Cartridge type in slot 1. (see chapter 13.4 supported Cartridge types) Cartridge Type Slot 2 Cartridge type in slot 2. (see chapter 13.4 supported Cartridge types) Cartridge Type Slot 3 Cartridge type in slot 3. (see chapter 13.4 supported Cartridge types) Cartridge Type Slot 4 Cartridge type in slot 4. (see chapter 13.4 supported Cartridge types) Cartridge mount slot Set whether the menu should ask for the cartridge slot to use or to always use slot 4 when loading a cartridge image file in the file browser.
+Option MMC64 Enable MMC64 emulation. default Cartridge Set default cartridge slot used by "reset with cartridge" and with "browser exec setup" set to "custom" Cartridge Type Slot 1 Set type of cartridge in slot 1. (see chapter 12.4 supported Cartridge types) Cartridge Type Slot 2 Set type of cartridge in slot 2. (see chapter 12.4 supported Cartridge types) Cartridge Type Slot 3 Set type of cartridge in slot 3. (see chapter 12.4 supported Cartridge types) Cartridge Type Slot 4 Set type of cartridge in slot 4. (see chapter 12.4 supported Cartridge types) Cartridge mount slot Set whether the menu should ask for the cartridge slot to use or to always use slot 4 when loading a cartridge image file in the file browser.
 Clock Port Select clock port mapping.
 If "auto" is selected, then the clock-port will be mapped to de02 if RR is active, to df20 if MMC64 is active and RR is not, and disabled in all other cases.
 RR-NET MAC Address Set default MAC Address for RR-NET.
 REU Size Enable REU and set emulated size.
 GeoRAM Size Enable GeoRAM and set emulated size.